-Today is Black Friday and online sales are expected to go through the roof today.
-But here, Jon our Web Developer discusses why accessibility goes hand in hand with increased sales.
+Today is Black Friday and online sales are expected to go through the roof.
+Jon, our Web Developer, discusses why accessibility goes hand in hand with increased sales.

 Commissioning or building a website is a complex business, with so much to consider.
 Important elements that aren’t perceived as immediate priorities can often be neglected, especially if you’re on a tight budget, and making sure your website is as accessible is one of those elements that can be overlooked.
 But, as you will find out in this article, web accessibility is important to a surprisingly large section of your audience and, subsequently, to your bottom line too.